MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsApplicationMeetingConfiguration.md

 PS C:\> Set-CsApplicationMeetingConfiguration -AllowRemoveParticipantAppIds @{Add="5817674c-81d9-4adb-bfb2-8f6a442e4622"}
 ```

-The command shown above adds a new app ID "5817674c-81d9-4adb-bfb2-8f6a442e4622" to the application meeting configuration settings for the tenant.
+The command shown above adds a new app ID "5817674c-81d9-4adb-bfb2-8f6a442e4622" to the application meeting configuration settings for the tenant to allow it to remove participant.

 ### Remove app IDs from the configuration to allow remove participant for the tenant